 From the dark wizard room, we were suddenly transported to a… private jet!
 A private jet with 1970s style, to be exact, with bright colors dominated by orange and blue – think Austin Powers.

 Our cheerful and very bubbly stewardess awaits.
-Complete with that familiar, low hum of an airplane, this room must have been a hit during COVID lockdown when most of Singapore couldn’t travel outside of the country.
+Complete with that familiar, low hum of an airplane, this room must have been a hit during the COVID lockdown when most of Singapore couldn’t travel outside of the country.

 Here, we were served our sixth course and the last alcoholic drink of the night.
-The sixth course is a jiggly dessert made of jelly that’s shaped like an old school rotary telephone (called First Class Gold Leaf Jelly Telephone).
+The sixth course is a jiggly dessert made of jelly that’s shaped like an old-school rotary telephone (called First Class Gold Leaf Jelly Telephone).
 The alcoholic drink is a flute of prosecco, which makes sense considering we were in a private jet.
 I loved the room, but I thought the dessert was just… alright.
-It’s edible, but forgettable.
+It’s edible but forgettable.
 I think it was something with elderflower.

 Then the light dims (just like it would on a real plane!) and the “windows” on the sides of your seats will start to simulate the experience of flying, and eventually landing.